darren-reddick/terraform-k8s-ha-spot-cluster/README.md

 Total = $0.11 / hour (rounded up) + plus any transfer costs etc (expect to be close to $0.00 for experimenting).

-It is linked in from the follwoing blogpost https://devopsgoat.home.blog/2019/12/16/building-an-ha-kubernetes-cluster-in-aws-using-spot-instances/
+It is linked in from the following blogpost https://devopsgoat.home.blog/2019/12/16/building-an-ha-kubernetes-cluster-in-aws-using-spot-instances/

 ## Variables